-According to the Friends of the St. Clair River, each Great Lake and their rivers have 14 protected beneficial uses by the U.S. and Canadian governments.
+According to the Friends of the St. Clair River, each Great Lake and their rivers have 14 protected Beneficial Uses by the U.S. and Canadian governments.
 The St. Clair River had ten impaired Beneficial Uses, but through almost three decades of collaborative efforts, conditions in the St. Clair River are improving.

 In recent years, significant progress has been made to clean up the St. Clair River and remove beneficial use impairments.
-As of August 2021, only five beneficial use impairments remained.
+As of August 2021, only 5 BUIs remained.
 See the graphics from Friends of the St. Clair River on the previous pages.